Labor Day 2018 Activities in San Diego & La JollaAugust 28, 2018

 What better way to spend Labor Day weekend in San Diego than outdoors enjoying the sunshine?

-The Labor Day Stickball Tournament takes over the streets of Little Italy on Saturday and Sunday, and allows players to revisit some of those old school childhood memories.
+The Labor Day Stickball Tournament, presented by the Little Italy Association, takes over the streets of Little Italy on Saturday and Sunday and allows players to revisit some of those old school childhood memories.
 The activity is all about honoring long-standing traditions, paying tribute to this East Coast sporting pastime, and of course; having fun!

-Come out and see these teams grab a broom stick, table leg or any other kind of bat-like stick that will send a rubber Wilson ball flying!
-Watch the excitement along India St (W. Ash to W. A Streets) and Columbia St (W. Beech to W. Cedar).
+Come out and see these teams grab a broom stick, table leg, or any other kind of bat-like stick that will send a rubber Wilson ball flying!

 There’s no better weekend to hit the beach and soak in some sun!
 La Jolla Shores is a great spot for a beach side picnic, barbecue, or soccer game.
 There’s plenty of grass, a playground for the kids, and restrooms/showers directly nearby.
 The parking lot does fill up quickly, so try to arrive early; if not, there is also plenty of street parking in the adjacent neighborhoods.